Last Updated on October 14, 2023 by Timothy Byron Smith

 Recommended Read: Best Espresso Beans To Satisfy Your Taste Buds

 3. Clogged Up Nespresso Machine

-Nespresso urges its users to descale their Nespresso machines after every 3 months or every 300 capsules.
+Nespresso urges its users to descale their Nespresso machines after every 6 months or after brewing 300 Nespresso capsules.
 Whichever may come first.
 Failing to do so creates problems such as gunked-up Nespresso machines that just won’t function properly.

 First of all, perform a thorough descaling of the Nespresso machine.
 Remove the pods and capsules, and fill the water tank with water and the descaling solution.
 Now start descaling your Nespresso machine.